armory/documentation/_spinnaker/pacrd.md

 1. Deleting the application directly
   - `kubectl delete app myapplicationname`

-In either case the application will be deleted shortly in Spinnaker as well.
-If an error occurred during deletion then your application may show an `ErrorFailedDelete` state.
+In either case the application, the application gets deleted shortly in Spinnaker as well.
+If an error occurs during deletion, then your application may show an `ErrorFailedDelete` state.
 You can see the details of that failure by describing the resource and looking in the "Events section":